alexdebrie/dynamodbguide.com/content/lessons/single-item-actions/expression-basics.md

 In this lesson, we will cover using expressions with DynamoDB.
 Expressions are an integral part of using DynamoDB, and they are used in a few different areas:

-- **[Condition expressions](#condition-expressions)** are used when when manipulating individual items to only change an item when certain conditions are true.
+- **[Condition expressions](#condition-expressions)** are used when manipulating individual items to only change an item when certain conditions are true.
 - **Projection expressions** are used to specify a subset of attributes you want to receive when reading Items.
 We used these in our GetItem calls in the previous lesson.
 - **[Update expressions](./updating-deleting-items#updating-items)** are used to update a particular attribute in an existing Item.
 - [**Key condition expressions**](./querying#using-key-expressions) are used when querying a table with a composite primary key to limit the items selected.